Skip to main content

 • Existing orders for heating oil are being cancelled, and customers offered new quotes at significantly higher prices

 Heating oil powers around 1.5 million UK homes, mainly in rural areas.
-It's also the main source of fuel for heating in Northern Ireland.
+It's the main source of fuel for heating in more than 60% of households in Northern Ireland.

 Tips for heating oil customers